-display Specifies the connection to the X server. src Specifies the source drawable from which to obtain the paint type information. dst Specifies the destination drawable. gc Specifies the GC. src_x, src_y Specify the x and y coordinates of the upper-left corner of the source rectangle relative to the origin of the source drawable. width, height Specify the width and height of both the source and destination rectangles. dest_x, dest_y Specify the x and y coordinates of the upper-left corner of the destination rectangle relative to the origin of the destination drawable. action Specifies which paint type data is to be copied.
-This can be one of XSolarisOvlCopyOpaque, XSolarisOvlCopyTransparent, or XSolarisOvlCopyAll. plane Specifies the bit-plane of the src drawable to be used as paint type information when the source is not an overlay.
+void XSolarisOvlCopyPaintType(Display display, Drawable src, Drawable dst, GC gc, int src_x, int src_y, unsigned int width, unsigned int height, int dest_x, int dest_y, unsigned long action, unsigned long plane) display Specifies the connection to the X server. src Specifies the source drawable from which to obtain the paint type information. dst Specifies the destination drawable. gc Specifies the GC. src_x, src_y Specify the x and y coordinates of the upper-left corner of the source rectangle relative to the origin of the source drawable.

+width, height Specify the width and height of both the source and destination rectangles. dest_x, dest_y Specify the x and y coordinates of the upper-left corner of the destination rectangle relative to the origin of the destination drawable. action Specifies which paint type data is to be copied.
+This can be one of XSolarisOvlCopyOpaque, XSolarisOvlCopyTransparent, or XSolarisOvlCopyAll. plane Specifies the bit-plane of the src drawable to be used as paint type information when the source is not a transparent overlay.